Updated February 2026

 We tested these planners with ADHD brains.
 Here's what actually works.

-Three specialized planners (cleaning, daily, weekly) plus an interactive cleaning tool.
+A cleaning planner plus an interactive tool that tells you what to clean next.
 Tasks are pre-sorted easiest-first.
 The interactive version celebrates every completed task with a satisfying dot fill.
-Free PDF downloads.
+Free PDF download.

 Free